The Cronulla Beach Walk Guide

 Salmon Haul Cronulla Beach Walk

-If you want to keep walking, we usually follow the path as far as it goes and then make your way up the path away from the water to join Nicholson Parade to Darook Park.
+If you want to keep walking, we usually follow the path as far as it goes and then make our way up the path away from the water to join Nicholson Parade to Darook Park.

 At the tip of the Cronulla peninsula is Hungry Point.
 Much of the point is home to the Marine Rescue Base, although there are some areas of reserve you can enjoy if you can find them!